 The only pumpkin roll I have ever eaten is Susan's.
 Those first bites of yummy goodness reoccurs each holiday.
 I have never made a pumpkin roll but now that I have Susan's recipe I may try.
 There are many sweet roll desserts, my sister-in-law Bess shares that her mother makes a delicious chocolate roll.
-If you have cake roll recipes please send to email@example.com.
+If you have cake roll recipes please send to [email protected].

 HELLEBUSCH PUMPKIN ROLL HISTORY by SusanHM...

-So the pumpkin roll is not any family tradition in a true sense.
-It’s a recipe that I got when we (Jo Ann & Susan )were catering all those years ago with Mardis & Meyer.
+So the pumpkin roll is not a family tradition in a true sense.
+It’s a recipe that I got when we (Jo Ann & Susan ) were catering all those years ago with Mardis & Meyer.
 They used to serve it and I love pumpkin so I got a copy (of a recipe) from them and started making it every year.
 I used to make it on Thanksgiving but then JoAnn started making pies on Thanksgiving so the pumpkin roll shifted to Christmas instead.
 And then Amber has made it a few times in recent years instead of me.
 I know she just uses the basic Libby’s (recipe).
 I like the recipe from mine better but I don’t turn down many pumpkin rolls.
 A traditional (holiday) recipe is Broccoli and Hollandaise sauce – used to be pretty much the only time of the year we had it, but I will say, that I make it occasionally now at other times, because my kids both actually like it.
 Getting Elizabeth to eat anything vegetable related is a challenge!

 1 cup white sugar